therock182/PoeHud/README.md

 ======

 Reads data from Path of Exile client application and displays it on transparent overlay, while you play PoE.
+Without writing to it so no map hack, disabling particles, zoom hack, fullbright.

 ### Requirements
 * .NET framerwork v.4.5 or newer (you already have it on Windows 8+)